Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Introduction

 There have been attempts at battery health prognosis using neural networks \cite{goebel2010RNNlifetime,wu2016FFNNlifetime}, support vector machines \cite{fermin2020kneepoints,patil2015SVMRUL,zhao2015SVMRUL} and Gaussian process regression \cite{richardson2017GPRhealth,richardson2019GPRtransition,goebel2008GPRRUL,liu2020ARDGPRcalendaraging,li2019GPRRUL,tagade2020GPRdeep,hu2020GPRRUL,lucu2020GPRpartB,zheng2019GPRselection}.
 Some previous researchers have made use of an open source dataset from the NASA AMES research centre \cite{richardson2017GPRhealth,richardson2019GPRtransition,li2019GPRRUL,tagade2020GPRdeep}, and much of this data shows an approximately constant degradation rate.
 However, lithium-ion cells have sometimes been shown to suffer from the onset of more rapid capacity fade or resistance increase later in life \cite{severson2019data1,baumhoefer2014productionvariability,attia2020data2}.
 This sudden acceleration in ageing is often referred to as a `knee point' \cite{baumhoefer2014productionvariability}.
-Such a distinct change suggests a change in degradation mechanism, and the point where this occurs is known to be challenging to predict \cite{severson2019data1}.
-Beyond the knee point, a cell can be considered to have lost its value for a given application.
-Forecasting that point is therefore crucial for understanding the lifetime value of lithium-ion batteries \cite{attia2020data2,finegan2019failureprediction}.
+The knee point indicates that significant deterioration has occurred, and manufacturers may wish to replace cells at this point.
+Beyond the knee point, degradation accelerates rapidly and a cell can be considered to have lost its value for a given application, and there may also be safety concerns \cite{fermin2020kneepoints}.
+Forecasting it is therefore crucial for understanding the lifetime value of lithium-ion batteries \cite{attia2020data2}.
 Previous attempts at data-driven health prediction have tried to estimate the timing of the knee point \cite{fermin2020kneepoints,diao2019kneepoint} or the cycle life to 80\% capacity \cite{severson2019data1} respectively.
 In both cases these were point estimates, rather than predictions based on the full trajectory of health estimates.